nbelyh/svgpublish-web/docs/USER_MANUAL.md

 3. **Performance**: Test with your actual file sizes and user base
 4. **Mobile**: Test on mobile devices and consider disabling complex features for touch devices
 5. **Accessibility**: Ensure your Visio diagrams include appropriate alt text and descriptions

----

-*This web part is in active development.
-Features and configuration options may change in future versions.*